Xiaocong-Chen/Xiaocong-Chen.github.io/_pages/about.md

   - /about.html
 ---

-I'm the second year Master student at the College of Computer Science, Sichuan University, advised by Prof. [Lei Duan](https://cs.scu.edu.cn/info/1282/13558.htm).
+I'm the Third year Master student at the College of Computer Science, Sichuan University, advised by Prof. [Lei Duan](https://cs.scu.edu.cn/info/1282/13558.htm).

 **Research Interests**